Picture by Canva[/caption]

 How to solve reading challenges: Many people buy books and never end up reading them.
 You can write posts on how to be consistent.

-Bestsellers list: Choose a particular day to feature the current best sellers on your blog.
+Bestsellers list: Choose a particular day to feature the current best sellers on your site.
 This can be weekly or twice a week.
 It all depends on your audience’s interests.

 There are various bestsellers lists.
 The most prominent ones are Amazon’s best sellers list, the New York Times, and the Wall Street Journal.